There are a couple of ways to calculate the age in years when you have the date of birth and the time for the age.

 =DATEDIF(A2, B2, "Y")

-"Y" is the type of calculations, please see the full list of the types and explanations.
+"Y" is the calculation type, please see the complete list of the types and explanations.

 - "M": The number of months;